Hi there (^-^)v

 Augsburg who watched the fireworks display at the Japan Day with us !

-Her name is Astrid Zacharias Awesome work ! ♥ *-*
+Her name is Astrid Zacharias.
+Awesome work ! ♥ *-*

 Check out her page it has lots of great graphics for Kimono and more.